Cobra 29 LX 40-Channel CB Radio

 Other than that the only thing that I don’t particularly like on the LX 29 is the dual control knobs found on Volume / Squelch and the Talkback / SWR calibration.
 Fortunately the later doesn’t need to be used very often and I’m likely to be stationary when I use it.
 The volume and squelch however are obviously used frequently and I’ve always prefered separate controls for this.

-While I have absolutely no complaints about the LCD screen it’s a pity the knobs and buttons aren’t backlit making hard to find the one you need at night.
+While I have absolutely no complaints about the LCD screen on this Cobra CB radio, it’s a pity the knobs and buttons aren’t backlit making hard to find the one you need at night.
 It becomes less of an issue as you get more familiar with the radio but it’s something worth mentioning.

 Verdict / Bottom Line